itgfirm/safe-food/Evidence/e/README.md

 ***e. wrote unit tests for their code***

 ## Automated Testing
+ITG wrote unit tests for our code.
 In agile projects, ensuring that customer requirements are being fully met can be a challenge.
 By creating acceptance criteria and associated automated test cases, our team is able to ensure that we continue to meet all requirements during regression testing which occurs in a consistent and automated fashion.

+In addition, as demonstrated by our test cases, ITG went above and beyond and performed regression, 508 and cross browser compliance testing.

 ### Unit Tests
 Moreover, during development we created more discrete unit tests to ensure our functionality was meeting the desired specifications at all levels (controllers, services, etc.).